Edwin Franden Dakin: Biography

 Literary critic Daniel Burt wrote that it is a detailed biography and Dakin achieved an "objectivity rare in books about Eddy."

-Controversy

 When Dakin's biography of Mary Baker Eddy was published in 1929, Christian Science officials from the Mother Church tried to censor and suppress the book.

 Christian Scientists complained that the biography was biased and negative towards Eddy.
 The Mother Church threatened a number of bookstores that were selling it with foreclosure of mortgages.
 John Hall Wheelock noted that an officer from the First Church of Christ Scientist threatened its publisher Charles Scribner's Sons with "malicious animal magnetism".

 Christian Scientists threatened to boycott stores that displayed the book for sale.
 They were unsuccessful and Dakin's biography was republished by Scribner's in 1930.
 It was issued with a pamphlet that documented the attempted suppression, The Blight that Failed.

 William J. Whalen has noted that the Christian Science attempts of censorship "backfired and turned the book into a best seller".